A tantalizing clue to why omicron is spreading so quickly

 Omicron is spreading lightning fast.

-Here in the U.S., the percentage of cases caused by this new coronavirus variant jumped 7 times in just a week, from 0.4% of the total cases sequenced to 2.9%, the Centers for Disease Control and Prevention estimates.
+In the U.S., the percentage of cases caused by this new coronavirus variant jumped seven times in just a week, from 0.4% of the total cases sequenced to 2.9%, the Centers for Disease Control and Prevention estimates.
 And it's already causing about 13% of cases in a region that includes New York and New Jersey.

-In a household, the risk of spreading the omicron variant to another member is three times higher than it is with delta, U.K. health officials estimated Friday.
+In a household, the risk of spreading the omicron variant to another member is three times higher than it is with the delta variant, U.K. health officials estimated Friday.
 And delta, as you may know, is considered highly transmissible.

 Why is omicron such a superspreading variant?

-The omicron variant multiplies about 70 times faster inside human respiratory tract tissue than the delta variant, scientists at the University of Hong Kong report.
+The omicron variant multiplies about 70 times faster inside human respiratory tract tissue than the delta variant does, scientists at the University of Hong Kong report.
 The variant reaches higher levels in the tissue 48 hours after infection.

 "That's amazing," says immunologist Wilfredo Garcia-Beltran, who's a fellow at the Ragon Institute of Massachusetts General Hospital and wasn't involved in the study.
 This finding indicates that mutations in omicron have sped up the process of entering or replicating (or both) inside the tissue.

-These findings from the University of Hong Kong haven't been peer-reviewed – and the experiments occur entirely inside cell tissue.
-Nonetheless, the research supports another study, published online Tuesday, from Garcia-Beltran and his colleagues, which also suggests omicron is more infectious than delta.
+These findings from the University of Hong Kong haven't been peer reviewed — and the experiments occur entirely inside cell tissue.
+Nonetheless, the research supports another study, published online Tuesday, from Garcia-Beltran and his colleagues that also suggests omicron is more infectious than delta.

-Using "fake" or pseudoviruses, they found that the spike protein of omicron – the region that binds to human cells, triggering infection — was much better at helping the virus enter human cells than the spike protein of delta or that of the original virus.
+Using "fake" or pseudoviruses, they found that omicron's spike protein — the region that binds to human cells, triggering infection — was much better at helping the virus enter human cells than the spike protein of delta or that of the original coronavirus.

-"Strikingly, Omicron was 4-fold more infectious than wild type [or the original version of the virus] and 2-fold more infectious than delta," Garcia-Beltran and colleagues write in their study.
+"Strikingly, Omicron was 4-fold more infectious than wild type [the original version of the virus] and 2-fold more infectious than Delta," Garcia-Beltran and colleagues wrote in their study.

 Then the researchers looked to see how fast each variant spread through the respiratory tissue.
 Within 24 hours, omicron had already infected the tissue at 70 times the level observed with the delta variant.